Grants to Swedish South Asia related research projects 2003–2013

 Sida, Swedish International Development Cooperation Agency

-Sida offers several types of grants, exchange programmes and scholarships, which can be related to South Asian studies, through its Department for Research Cooperation (SAREC).
-Go to the information page regarding Support to Researchers!
+For many years till 2011, Sida offered several types of grants, exchange programmes and scholarships, which can be related to South Asian studies, through its Department for Research Cooperation (SAREC).

-To the right is the SASNET detailed list with all South Asia related Sida/SAREC grants presented year by year since 2003.
+To the right is the SASNET detailed list with all South Asia related Sida/SAREC grants – u-forsk grants – presented year by year from 2003.